tonethar/IGME-330-Master/notes/HW-algorithmic-botany.md

     let color = `rgb(${aDegrees},0,255)`;
     ```

 3. Here we can vary the hue in **HSL** (Hue-Saturation-Lightness) based on what quadrant the floret is located in.
-Recall that the first argument of HSL, the hue, is a value between 0 and 360:
+Recall that the first argument of **HSL**, the hue, is a value between 0 and 360:

     ```js
     let aDegrees = (n * divergence) % 361;
     let color = `hsl(${aDegrees},100%,50%)`;
     ```

-- Try out the HSB color picker here: https://www.w3schools.com/colors/colors_hsl.asp
+- Try out the **HSL** color picker here: https://www.w3schools.com/colors/colors_hsl.asp

 4. Here we slowly ramp the hue based on the value of `n`